 Toxicology is one of the last areas of medicine where a keen mind and good diagnostic skills are still imperative without the benefit of advanced testing and technology to provide answers.
 Nonetheless, there are still important tests to perform:

 - EKG: may show changes in QRS or QT intervals, elevated terminal R wave or the last 40 msec in lead aVR, dysrhythmias, or other findings that can help diagnose the toxin and help with treatment.

-- Tox Screen: is mandatory, but often of limited value.
+- Toxicology screen: is mandatory, but often of limited value in the acute setting.
 It is institution dependent.
 It is often not quantitative and usually only tests for a few toxins.
 Common drugs tested include: amphetamines, barbiturates, benzodiazepines, methadone, cocaine, opiates, phencyclidine (PCP), cannabis or tetrahydrocannabinol (THC).

-- Acetaminophen and salicylate levels: One of the most important substances in the tox screen is the acetominiphen level.
-Unlike other toxic ingestions, acute acetaminophen overdose can present asymptomatic and can be missed if not tested.
+- Acetaminophen and salicylate levels: One of the most important substances to screen are acetaminophen levels.
+Unlike other toxic ingestions, acute acetaminophen overdose can initially present without symptoms and can be easily missed if not tested.

-Another key portion of evaluating metabolic derangements is the presence of Anion Gap Metabolic Acidosis: There are several causes of an anion gap metabolic acidosis, and many of them involve poisonings.
-The mnemonic MUDPILES is still used today to help diagnose patients.
-The presence of an anion gap acidosis can be useful in the diagnosis of a specific ingestions.
+Another key portion of evaluating metabolic derangements is the presence of Anion Gap Metabolic Acidosis.
+There are several causes of an anion gap metabolic acidosis, and many of them involve poisonings.
+The mnemonic CAT-MUDPILES is a helpful list of differential diagnosis for high anion gap metabolic acidosis.

-- L = Lactate (many causes including carbon monoxide, sepsis, blood loss?)
+- Lactate (many causes including carbon monoxide, cyanide, metformin, etc)

 So How Do I Make the Diagnosis

-With suspected overdoses in the emergency department, there are rarely perfect tests to provide exact answers.
+With suspected overdoses in the emergency department, there are rarely perfect tests to provide absolute answers.
 The “toxicology screen” is often not quantitative and usually only tests for a few specific toxins and metabolites that may be common to a variety of substances.
 Also, some lasts in the urine after a week and may not be a reliable source of true cause of toxidrome.
-Always obtain an acetaminophen level and other levels as well depending on the suspected toxin.
-There are certain poisonings where the presence of an anion gap metabolic acidosis is key to helping diagnose the cause (see Metabolic Acidosis).
+Always obtain an acetaminophen level and other levels as well depending specific drug levels as dictated by history.
+There are certain poisonings where the presence of an anion gap metabolic acidosis is key to helping diagnose the cause (see CAT-MUDPILES above).

-Focus on key elements of history – if possible illicit what agent was ingested, when this occurred, and how much was ingested and over how long.
+Focus on key elements of history – if possible obtain what agent was ingested, when this occurred, and how much was ingested and over how long.
 Management changes for example when an entire bottle of acetaminophen is ingested in one sitting vs. over the course of the day.

-Look for clues in the physical exam – look at vitals, pupil size, skin color and moisture, and overall mental status.
+Look for clues in the physical exam – look at vital sign derangements, pupil size, skin color and moisture, and overall mental status.

-Use accessory data.
-Though it may not reveal the answer, use the Toxicology screen as well as electrolytes to aide in the diagnosis.
+Use accessory data for collateral information.
+Though it may not reveal the answer, use the toxicology screen as well as electrolytes to aide in the diagnostic workup.

-His EKG shows Sinus Tachycardia with normal intervals.
+Her EKG shows a sinus tachycardia with normal intervals.

-You send a full set of labs including an ABG, CBC, full metabolic panel, and a tox screen including ethanol level, acetaminophen level and salicylate.
+You send a full set of labs including an ABG, CBC, complete metabolic panel, and a tox screen including ethanol level, acetaminophen level and salicylate.
 You also remembered to check her pregnancy status.